Listen: Chris Witts presents Morning Devotions.

 - I am a positive and confident person

-So the Bee Gees, when that song was sung in the 70s “How Can You Mend a Broken Heart”, the real answer is: with God’s help.
+The Bee Gees sang the song “How Can You Mend a Broken Heart” in the 70s.
+The real answer is: with God’s help.
 God, helping you, can mend a broken heart.